Gabrielferreirasl/Backend-Trybesmith/README.md

 ## Description

-In this project, I developed a CRUD (Create, Read, Update and Delete) of medieval items, in the format of an API, using Typescript.
+In this project, I developed a CRUD (Create, Read, Update and Delete) of medieval items, in the format of an API, using Typescript and Express.

 ## After downloading the project: